shelleyolivia/learn-tutorials/polygon/launch-a-full-stack-dapp.md

 # What are we building?

-We plan to build a Decentralized Airbnb that incorporates three main functionalities:
+We plan to build a Decentralized AirBnB that incorporates three main functionalities:

-* Rent out a space
+* Rent out your space
 * View available spaces
-* Rent a space
+* Rent a space from someone

-Go ahead and clone the [repository](https://github.com/maticnetwork/ethindia-workshop) and install dependencies and then run `npm install`
+Go ahead and clone the [repository](https://github.com/maticnetwork/ethindia-workshop) and install dependencies and then run `npm install`.

 # Setup